ryanthomasallen/ryanthomasallen.github.io/index.md

 I'm a PhD candidate at Harvard Business School.
 I conduct research at the intersection of innovation strategy, organization theory, and entrepreneurship.

-In my research, I study how organizations use data analytics and experimentation to make highly uncertain strategic decisions.
+I study how data-driven methods, cultural norms, and organizational designs shape highly uncertain strategic decisions in organizations.
 My <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">dissertation</a> focuses on the context of new product innovation.
 In it, I develop and test new theories to explain when data-driven decisions help or hinder innovation.
 Click for more details:

 <details><summary>Click to display a brief dissertation summary</summary>
   See my <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">research page</a> for full abstracts